Skip to main content

 4. PROCEDURES

-2. Sex or gender-based harassment or discrimination: EEO Office and Title IX Coordinator.
+2. Sex or gender-based harassment or discrimination: Submit a complaint to the EO Office and Title IX Coordinator.

-3. Complaints about a faculty member: The appropriate dean or associate dean.
+3. Complaints about a faculty member: Refer the issue to the academic department’s chair, associate dean, or dean.

-5. Fraud, corruption, conflict of interest, or other improper or unethical activities: Ethics and Compliance Hotline.
+5. Fraud, corruption, conflict of interest, or other improper or unethical activities: Report the issue to the Ethics and Compliance Reporting Hotline.

-6. A college policy that directly affects a student’s civil liberty: Follow the procedure outlined in Complaint Process–Reporting Utah Code Ann. § 53B-27-303.
+6. Complaints about a college policy directly affecting a student's civil liberties: Follow the procedure outlined in Complaint Process–Reporting Utah Code Ann. § 53H-7-303

-1. Complaints relating to fraud, false advertising, or other deceptive practices by the college: http://www.dcp.utah.gov/complaints/index.html.
+1. Students can file complaints about fraud, false advertising, or other deceptive practices by the college with the Utah Commerce Division of Consumer Protection.

-4. Complaints regarding the college’s quality of education or accreditation issues: the Northwest Commission on Colleges and Universities www.nwccu.org.
+4. Students can file complaints regarding the college’s quality of education or accreditation issues with the Northwest Commission on Colleges and Universities.

-4. A student with a complaint not covered under another SLCC policy and procedure may submit a complaint through the dean of students office.
+3. A student with a complaint not covered under another SLCC policy and procedure may submit a general complaint through the dean of students office.
 The dean of students office will transfer a complaint to the appropriate college department if another college policy governs the complaint.

 1. Students should discuss the matter in question with the appropriate SLCC department or employee most directly involved as a first step.

-2. A student with a complaint against an SLCC department, employee, contractual employee, or a third party must complete the Student Complaint Form within 10 business days of the action or inaction.
+2. A student with a complaint against a college department, employee, contractual employee, or a third party must complete the Student Complaint Form within 10 business days of the action or inaction.

 1. A student may request assistance in preparing the student complaint form by contacting the dean of students office.

-2. The time frame for filing a complaint may be extended for a good cause, to be determined by the dean of students.
+2. The time frame for filing a complaint may be extended for a good cause, which the dean of students will determine.

-4. A student may have an advisor attend any meeting with the dean of students if the meeting relates to a complaint addressed under this policy and procedure.
+4. A student may have an advisor attend any meeting with the dean of students or other college officials to support their case.

-2. If the investigation alleges misconduct on the part of any SLCC employee, the dean of students shall provide a copy of the complaint record to the appropriate supervisor for additional investigation in consultation with Human Resources.
+5. If the complaint alleges misconduct on the part of any college employee, the dean of students shall provide a copy of the complaint record to the appropriate supervisor for investigation in consultation with People and Workplace Culture.

-1. The dean of students office will maintain a record of all complaints and outcomes and complaints shall be maintained according to the Utah State Archives record retention guidelines.
+1. The dean of students office will maintain a record of all general complaints and outcomes.

-2. At the end of each academic year, the dean of students will submit an electronic copy of a log of student complaints made under this policy to the vice president for Student Affairs and Enrollment Management.
+3. At the end of each academic year, the dean of students will submit an electronic copy of a log of student complaints made under this policy to the vice president for Student Affairs.

 The originator of this policy & procedure is the dean of students.
 Questions regarding this policy may be directed to the originator by calling 801-957-5027.